 The Peter Mac research education program provides opportunities for students to develop knowledge and expertise in their chosen research area, as well as developing professional skills that will help them fulfil their career ambitions.
 Read more information about our postgraduate program.

-Our 2021 Virtual Research Student Open Day was held on Thursday 16 September 2021.
+Our 2022 Virtual Research Student Open Day was on 7 September 2022.

-For more information see 2021 Virtual Student Open Day Information Session
+For more information see 2022 Virtual Student Open Day

 Hear directly from some of our supervisors about their research projects on offer below

 The Brown lab investigates the ways in which aberrant cellular metabolism contributes to malignant transformation, tumour progression and therapy resistance in cancer.
 This knowledge is applied to the pre-clinical development of novel and more effective interventions for cancer therapy.
 Read more about the Brown laboratory